dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-patterns.md

 }
 ```

-Note that this example assumes you have a predefined `MyEntityState` class with a boolean `IsHealthy` property.
+> This example assumes you have a predefined `MyEntityState` class with a boolean `IsHealthy` property.

 {{% /codetab %}}